IEntin/ClientServer/docs/README.md

 Simple Diffie-Hellman protocol is replaced with Elliptic-curve Diffie–Hellman (ECDH)

-Renamed binary executables server -> serverX and client -> clientX to\
+Renamed binaries server -> serverX and client -> clientX to\
 avoid collision in scripts.

 libcryptopp.a is now recreated by make if necessary.\